Ingesting Nested Objects via CleverTap APIs

 Overview

-Nested Objects allow developers to represent structured user data directly within user profile payloads.
-This feature supports up to three levels of nesting and is available through the REST API.
+Nested Objects allow developers to represent structured data directly within user profiles and custom event payloads.
+This feature supports up to three levels of nesting and is available through CleverTap's REST API.
+You can use Nested Objects to model complex user attributes, such as policies or subscriptions, and structured event-level data, such as cart details, product line items, or transaction metadata.
+This enables scalable data modeling without increasing the number of flat properties in your account.

 Prerequisites